 The tool was originally developed by the Cadmus Group in partnership with the Center for Climate and Energy Solutions as part of a study commissioned by the Washington State Legislature’s Joint Transportation Committee to identify business models for financially sustainable, private-sector funded charging networks.
 The study was conducted from May 2014 to March 2015.
 The final report can be downloaded from the Joint Transportation Committee website.

-Atlas Public Policy completed all updates to the tool for version 2.0.
+Atlas Public Policy has made all updates to the tool beginning with version 2.0.